Build Student Mastery.

 Assess for Student Success

-• Over 500 TEKS-aligned items per grade.
+• 500+ TEKS-aligned items per grade, including technology-enhanced formats

 A multiracial group of five teachers or school administrators

-• Teachers save time with clear, built-out lessons.
+• Teachers save time with fully-developed lessons.

 • Leaders see consistency and alignment across grades 6–8.